Close-up of a Duravit sink

 Ventilation

-Duravit No. 1 bathroom furniture and ceramics
+Duravit No. 1 Bathroom Furniture and Ceramics

-Heating correctly
+Heating Properly

 Bathtub with door from the Duravit Shower + Bath series

-Wipe off moisture
+Wipe away moisture